-The Company expects to spend approximately \$350,000 during the first and second quarters of 2014 on the Trairão Project.
-During such time, the Company plans to take a bulk sample from the Trairão Project to enable a potential off-taker to assess the suitability of lump material from the surficial deposit at the Trairão Project for its operations.
-If the lump material is suitable, the Company expects to enter into an agreement with the off-taker, and thereafter undertake an exploration program to define a resource on the suitable lump material at the Trairão Project.
+The Company's plans to take a bulk sample from the Trairão Project to enable a potential off-taker to assess the suitability of lump material from the surficial deposit at the Trairão Project for its operations has been delayed.
+This delay has been caused by a longer than expected permitting process in Brazil.
+Consequently, the Company is now targeting the fourth quarter of 2014 for completion of the bulk sampling.

+As previously disclosed, if the lump material is suitable, the Company expects to enter into an agreement with the off-taker, and thereafter undertake an exploration program to define a resource on the suitable lump material at the Trairão Project.
 In addition, with additional recent announcements in Brazil on infrastructure improvements that may positively impact the Trairão Project, specifically the planned dredging of the Tocantins River, the Company will continue to evaluate options to transport lump and/or sinter from the Trairão Project to potential export markets.
 See also "Outlook" below.